 Painswick Rococo Garden Enchanted Garden By Night

-The Enchanted Garden By Night at Painswick Rococo Garden returns for its third year.
+The Enchanted Garden By Night at Painswick Rococo Garden returns for its fourth year.
 The garden, located in a valley on the edge of the village of Painswick, was designed in the 18th century to enthrall and delight visitors, and is the last surviving Rococo garden in the country.

-• Dogs on short leads welcome.
+- Dogs: Dogs on leads welcome

 Christmas light trails near the Cotswolds